Eddingtoom History, Family Crest & Coats of Arms

 Another 28 words (2 lines of text) are included under the topic Early Eddingtoom Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Eddingtoom family to Ireland
+Migration of the Eddingtoom family

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, the Canadas, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Eddingtoom surname or a spelling variation of the name include : Robert Eddington who settled in Virginia in 1685; John Edlington settled in Philadelphia in 1813; John Edington settled in Jamaica in 1684.